gupta-ankit/gupta-ankit.github.io/_drafts/using-pain-as-a-metric-for-software-development.md

 ---
 layout: post
-title: Using pain as a metric for software development
+title: Pain Driven Development: Using pain as a metric to sort software development priorities
 ---

 If I remember correctly, the idea of "Pain Driven Development" was first introduced to me a couple of years ago by Kent Beck.